 There are two types of tax credits offered by the IRS.
 Some are considered refundable while others are considered non-refundable.
 A refundable credit will cut you a check if the amount of the credit is more than what you owe in taxes.
 On the other hand, a non-refundable credit will be applied to what you owe in taxes.
 If the credit is larger than what is owed in taxes, you will not receive any money for the remaining balance of the credit.
 Make sure you know which kind of credit you will receive after submitting your information to the IRS.

 Dealer vs. Investor

 The IRS classifies people who buy property in order to generate a profit as either an investor or a dealer.
 Investors buy a property and hold it long-term.
 When they sell, they will only pay the long-term capital gains rate of 0, 15, or 20%.
 Dealers are property flippers.
 People who buy a house at a low price, fix it up, and sell for a much more than they paid, will have their profits taxed as regular income.
 Before you estimate your taxes in your head, make sure you are classifying yourself in the right way!

 There are all kinds of deductions to be found as a real estate investor.
 However, with changes to the tax laws, these deductions are handled a bit differently.
 First off, you’ll be able to deduct your mortgage interest on a loan of up to $750k.
 You will be able to deduct property taxes levied in your name, of up to $10k.
 This 10k includes your state and local taxes as well.

-As a Southern California and Central Ohio real estate investor, tax credits can be tricky business.
+As a Ohio and Southern California real estate investor, tax credits can be tricky business.
 To fully understand them and how they work, consult a CPA who specializes in working with real estate investors.
 They will help you find and maximize the deductions and tax credits available to you.
 Not knowing what’s available to you can cost you a fortune over the long-term.
 Don’t leave money on the table!
 Educate yourself about the ever-changing tax code and how the rules will affect you and your business.